 Octopuses come under the biological classification of Cephalopods which also includes squid and cuttlefish.

 Octopuses grow very fast and can live as little as 6 months or as long as 5 years.
 The lifespan of an octopus is determined by whether it mates or not as both male and female octopuses will die soon after their mating encounter.
 The male octopus will die within a few months and the female will die even quicker.
 She will use all of her energy guarding her eggs and during this period she will stop eating and eventually die of starvation.
 The female octopus can lay around one hundred thousand eggs or more.
-Most of the eggs will get eaten by other marine life, with the few tiny survivors floating around mid water before eventually settling on the seafloor.
-Most will not even make it to the sea floor as they will quickly get scooped up by larger fish and other predators.
+Most of the eggs will get eaten by other marine life, with the few tiny survivors floating around mid-water before eventually settling on the seafloor.
+Most will not even make it to the seafloor as they will quickly get scooped up by larger fish and other predators.

 As the mother octopus will not be there to care for its young, the baby octopus has to fend for itself, find its own food and build its own den.
 It may create several habitats during its life, such as a hideout in between some rocks or a hole in the sand.
 Scuba divers have witnessed octopuses living inside discarded bottles and even laying their eggs inside the bottle for extra protection.
 The juvenile octopuses will grow very quickly but they will still have to be careful of other predators which include bigger fish, some species of whale, sharks or dolphins.
-Humans also have a taste for cephalopods with more than 300,000 tonnes caught by fisherman each year.
+Humans also have a taste for cephalopods with more than 300,000 tonnes caught by fishermen each year.
 Most are fished and eaten in southeast Asia or around the Mediterranean.

 Because the octopus has no bones, it is incredibly flexible and can quickly change its shape and squeeze itself through small holes.
 They can change the color of their skin in less than a second and quickly blend into the background of the coral or the sea bed.
 An Octopus can keep its eyes in the same position and on the same object whilst changing direction, forward, backward or even upside down.
 Octopuses can squeeze through very small holes as they have no skeleton They usually live alone and will build a safe habitat to live in.
 They can use seashells, rocks or even a coconut shell to make themselves a simple but effective hideaway.